-ASO aims to improve the quality of published material on the Alexander Technique by offering pre-publication peer and community review of submitted material.
+ASO aims to improve the quality of published material on the Alexander Technique by offering pre-publication of submitted material, either by peer review (private) or by community review (shared amongst Contributors).
 (In addition, we have developed mechanisms for post-publication commentary, discussed separately on the relevant webpage, here.)

 Any original articles or essays published on the ASO site will go through one or another of the review processes, excepting only blog entries, editorials and internal ASO documents.
 But, as explained below, the process of community review is available for materials that are subsequently published by channels other than ASO.

 Material that is subject to any kind of review process is a target article.

 All material submitted to ASO is screened by the Editorial team to ensure

 - it is of sufficient interest to warrant publication (though not necessarily by ASO)